How to Handle

 On Low-Rank Cards

-Mixing on a 5 or lower is almost never worth it.
+Mixing on a 5 or lower is usually risky.
 You're locking up cards with very little stacking space remaining.
-A 5 mixed with a 4 of a different suit only leaves room for 3, 2, A. That's a dead-end pile that offers almost no flexibility.
+A 5 mixed with a 4 of a different suit only leaves room for 3, 2, A, so the pile offers little flexibility.

 When You Have No Empty Columns